Carp Baits

 You can do a lot worse than pop into the bakers and buy a fresh uncut loaf on the way to your session.
 I am never without a loaf of bread and always have a spare rod set up with a controller float and ready-baited with a cube of bread crust.
 Watch for tell-tale signs of surface feeding carp, especially in lily-pads.
 Keep an eye out for movement in the lily-pads, this usually means there is a large, carp-size fish in amongst them.
 A piece of crust cast near to such an area will normally result in a take.
 To hook pieces of crust, thread the hook through the bread and pass it round it, then back through again.
 Alternatively, you can buy bait bands for attaching it.

-Bread Paste
+Bread paste:

 Bread paste is best made from a loaf that is a few days old.
 Tear out the inside of the loaf and knead, adding water if it is a little too dry.
 The paste can be rolled into balls and used straight on the hook.

-Bread Flake
+Bread flake:

-A very soft bait, but still very good nevertheless.
+A very soft bait, but good nevertheless.
 Tear out small flakes from the inside of the loaf.
 Pinch one corner of these flakes and pass the hooks through that point, it should stay on the hook a little longer.

 A lot of carp have been taken with mixers and they are a favourite of mine.
 Put some mixers in a bag and splash with water before use.
 Can be drilled and threaded on a hair or attached with a shop-bought bait band.

-Trout Pellets
+Trout Pellets:

 Trout pellets can be bought either floating or sinking and work in much the same way as Chum mixers.
 It is not necessary to wet them before use.
 Can be a deadly bait on fisheries with new stocks of carp, as they are not unlike the food that they are reared on.
 Trout pellets are very rich in fish oils and break down fairly quickly, so making an excellent attractor.
 Hook in the same manner as mixers.